noizwaves/auth-stubs/README.md

 It is quicker and easier to deal with real systems that to stub them - this is very true for external authentication systems like OAuth 2.0.

 In reality, these services can stubbed easily.
-Auth Stubs is an implementation of these service stubs.
+FakeID is an implementation of these stubs.
 This project has several major goals:

 1) Serve as an example of how major authentication services can be stubbed.